This page contains affiliate links. Please read our disclosure for more info.

 - Less durable

 Simon bought the Tree Runners as summer was on the way and he loves them.
-He’s worn them almost every day for over two years.
+He’s worn them almost every day for over three years.

 Although he’s used to wearing hiking shoes with much more support, he found them very comfy and enjoyed the bouncy light feel.